 Components of a Senior Dog’s Health Check

-In order to evaluate the physical state of an older dog, detect any problems, and manage changes caused by aging, a standard health checkup for dogs comprises the following components:
+To evaluate the physical state of an older dog, detect any problems, and manage changes caused by aging, a standard health checkup for dogs comprises the following components:

 1. History Taking